landerwells/shire_blocker/WORKLOG.md

 # Shire Blocker Development Log

 ## Next Priority Tasks
+- Currently switching to a tab, or going through
 - Maybe locking persistence first
 - Scheduling?
 - Add a way to pass a config file into the daemon to start it